oroinc/documentation/backend/extend-commerce/payment/cybersource.rst

 Configuration
 -------------

-For the detailed instructions on the integration configuration, see the :ref:`Integration with CyberSource Payment Service <user-guide--payment--payment-providers-cybersource>` guide.
+For the detailed instructions on the integration configuration, see the guide.

 Overview
 --------